Silvenga/silvenga.com/src/posts/archive/raid1-windows-server-2016.md

 ## Postscript

-Testing more with HyperV, I discovered that formating the mirrors using Windows setup was required to get a booting OS.
+Testing more with HyperV, I discovered that formatting the mirrors using Windows setup was required to get a booting OS.
 I remember doing this before as the IPMI device I was using kept on crashing during installation - forcing me to restart the Windows installation.

 ![Video of formatting drives after creation.](/posts/archive/content/images/2017/formatting-drives.gif)